-Principal Investigator: Faculty members who are participating researchers and/or are administratively responsible for the acquisition planning, use, and maintenance of the equipment.
+Principal Investigator: PIs and co-PIs are faculty members or researchers from the sumbitting institution who are participating in the project and/or are administratively responsible for the acquisition planning, use, and maintenance of the equipment.
 For convenience, the Department Head may be designated, but this is not required.

 Character of requests: This Program is intended to provide for needs that cannot be met by other research programs of NSF's Division of Mathematical Sciences.
 Requests are expected to be for support that is required jointly by several (two or more) research projects or difficult to justify for a single project.
-Amalgamation of small requests that could be made to disciplinary research programs is discouraged.
+Amalgamations of small requests that could be submitted to NSF disciplinary research programs are discouraged.

-SCREMS proposals may request funding for equipment only, certain personnel costs only (see Section VI below), or both equipment and personnel costs.
+SCREMS proposals may request funding for equipment only, certain personnel costs only (see Section V below), or both equipment and personnel costs.
 When appropriate and cost-effective, requests for group or departmental servers may be suitable for the SCREMS program.